Ecosystems in Madagascar

 TROPICAL MOIST FORESTS

-These forests are some of the rarest in Madagascar.
-The
+• These forests are among the rarest in Madagascar.
+The Bradt Guide describes them as follows:

-Bradt guide describes these forests as follows: "Rooted in sand, washed with salty air, battered by cyclones and bordering lagoons and marshes the coastal forest harbors a very unusual community.
-The architecture of the forest is similar to the more widespread lowland forest, but the plants here are different: they are salt-tolerant and highly efficient at extracting water and nutrients from, the shallow porous sand beneath them."
-These forests are comparable in structure to the white sands or blackwater forests of the Amazon basin or the heath forests of southeast Asia.
+"Rooted in sand, washed with salty air, battered by cyclones, and bordering lagoons and marshes, the coastal forest harbors a very unusual community.
+The architecture of the forest is similar to the more widespread lowland forest, but the plants here are different: they are salt-tolerant and highly efficient at extracting water and nutrients from the shallow, porous sand beneath them."

-These forests are cool and often enveloped in mist.
-Trees are typically shorter than those of lowland forest resulting in a less developed canopy at a height of 10 meters or less.
-The ground may be covered with a thick layer of mosses and lichens and epiphytes like orchids and ferns thrive with the abundance of moisture from the passing fog.
-Characterized by rapid changes in temperature and humidity.
+• These cool forests are often enshrouded in mist.
+Trees are shorter than those in lowland forests, resulting in a less-developed canopy (10 m or less).
+The ground is often covered in thick mosses and lichens, while epiphytes such as orchids and ferns thrive in the abundant moisture.
+Rapid changes in temperature and humidity characterize this ecosystem.

 Examples: Marojejy, Andringitra

-At the high elevations of Madagascar's tallest peaks, forests yield to a mosaic of stunted montane vegetation, lichens, peat bogs, and grasses, and rock exposures.
-In this zone you can may find orchids and miniature palm trees.
+• At the highest elevations of Madagascar’s tallest peaks, forests give way to a mosaic of stunted montane vegetation, lichens, peat bogs, grasses, and exposed rock.
+Orchids and miniature palm trees can be found in this zone.

 Examples: Marojejy, Andringitra

-Sambirano forest is found in the northwestern part of the island and serves as transition between the eastern moist forests and the western dry forests.
-These forests, especially at low elevations, are highly threatened.
+• Located in northwestern Madagascar, Sambirano forests serve as a transition between the island’s eastern moist forests and western dry forests.
+These forests, particularly at lower elevations, are highly threatened.

-Examples: Lokobe, parts of the Tsarantanana Massif, region around Manangorivo
+Examples: Lokobe, parts of the Tsaratanana Massif, region around Manangorivo

 SOUTHERN AND WESTERN DRY FORESTS